qdevelopergithub/LAMP/README.md

 ```

-## Configuring the controller for a specific LAMP application (WordPress)
+## Configuring the controller for a specific LAMP application (Drupal)

+Download a latest version of Drupal.
+Once that's done and you've downloaded the latest version of Drupal, please follow the instructions here to complete configuring a database and finishing a [Drupal install](https://www.drupal.org/documentation/install/developers).

 Below is a Full script which will run and install Drupal on the cluster.